jayzalani/Brownian_Motion_Simulation/readme.md

 The following GIF shows the robot's movement pattern:![brownian_motion](https://github.com/user-attachments/assets/53f8eeaa-f804-48b4-9890-63aaa5d5c09b)

-Go to exampleOutput which contains a one more example gif of this simulation
+### If this does not load then go to exampleOutput which contains a one more example gif of this simulation

 ## Features